 In Year 1, in addition to the daily phonics lesson, and opportunities for reading across the curriculum, children have a daily structured reading lesson in a small group with a member of school staff who is specifically trained to teach reading.
 Children are grouped according to their reading assessments and groups are reviewed weekly to ensure that children can maximise the progress they are making and receive teaching that is tailored to their particular needs.
 St Jérôme School is the first school in Harrow to adopt the Daily Supported Reading Programme which has been developed and proved to be highly effective by schools in the London Borough of Hackney.

 The Daily Supported Reading Programme (DSR) is a classroom programme that helps to move all children on in their reading.
-It is delivered initially to Year 1, then introduced into Reception and for lowest attaining children in Year Two for maximum impact across the school.
+It is delivered initially to Year 1, then introduced into Reception and for lowest attaining children in Year 2 for maximum impact across the school.
 It helps children make accelerated progress by working with trained adults in small groups matched to their independent reading levels.
 This method has a proven track record of success in raising school reading standards at Key Stage 1 and ensuring that all children leave Key Stage 1 well prepared for the next stage of their learning.
+To read more about this approach please click here.

 At the end of Year 1 children’s progress in phonics is assessed with the National Phonics Screening Check.
 For more details about this please click here.
 In 2018, 88% of children at St Jérôme School achieved the required standard in the phonics screening check in Year 1.
 This is above local and national levels and indicates the strength of our stage and not age phonics teaching.